 Furthermore, the Dossier Submitter assessed the costs to implement technical means to reduce emissions, which are proposed for other non-industrial uses that lead to releases to the environment (i.e. polymeric infill material) based on information received during the consultation.

 The Dossier Submitter concluded that in comparison to substitution costs the costs to comply with the ‘instructions for use and disposal’ and reporting requirements as well as enforcement costs would be minor.
 For sectors, where ‘instructions for use and disposal’ and reporting requirements are proposed, a largely qualitative analysis was presented.
 However, comments submitted by industry in the consultation indicated that these costs could be considerable.
-Considering the information received the Dossier Submitter elaborated on the costs to fulfil the ‘instructions for use and disposal’ and reporting requirements including a review of cost figures given in literature.
+Considering the information received the Dossier Submitter elaborated on the costs to fulfil the ‘instructions for use and disposal’ and reporting requirements including a review of cost figures given in the scientific literature.

 Substitution costs

 The Dossier Submitter assessed the economic impacts of substituting microplastics in the principal sectors that would be affected by a ban on placing on the market, namely agriculture/horticulture, cosmetic products, detergents and maintenance products.
 While there are already equivalent alternatives on the market for some microplastic uses (e.g. for microbeads), for other uses the supply of microplastic-free products is currently not sufficient to meet demand for products with similar functions.
 Also, alternative products may not achieve the same performance as products containing microplastics.
-For some uses or functions, e.g. microencapsulation in agriculture and horticulture uses and fragrance encapsulation in detergents, there are no equivalent microplastic-free products (i.e. using biodegradable polymers) on the market yet.
-Therefore, alternatives would need to be identified, developed, tested and, e.g. in case of plant protection products, authorised.
-Because of these uncertainties with regard to the availability and feasibility of alternatives (as well as other considerations, e.g., emissions reduction from the derogated uses), the Dossier Submitter recommends to review the socio-economic implications of the proposed restriction 5 years after entry into force.
+For some uses or functions, e.g. microencapsulation used in agriculture and horticulture and fragrance encapsulation in detergents and cosmetics, there are no equivalent microplastic-free products (i.e. using biodegradable polymers) on the market yet.
+Therefore, alternatives would need to be identified, developed, tested and, in certain uses such as that in plant protection products, authorised.
+Addressing the uncertainties with regard to the availability and feasibility of alternatives was one of the motives for the Dossier Submitter to recommend a review of the socio-economic implications of the proposed restriction 5 years after entry into force.

 The major economic impact of substituting microplastics is the reformulation of tens of thousands of products.
-Hence, the main cost element are reformulation costs, whereas raw material costs are less important in comparison.
+Hence, the main cost element is reformulation costs, whereas raw material costs are less important in comparison.
 Both are summarised for the different sectors affected in Table 7.

 Reformulation costs